laitalaj/dwarfitect/documentation/instructions.md

 (`"to_key":`) you wish to minimize the distance and how important it is to minimize that distance (`"weight":`).
-After `"from_key":` write in a key that corresponds to some room type key that you specified before, and after `"to_key":` write in another room type key.
-After `"weight":` type in a floating point number seperated by a period; if you don't know what to use, go for `"weight": 1.0`.
+After `"from_key":` write in a key that corresponds to some room type key that you specified before, and after `"to_key":` write in another room type's key.
+After `"weight":` type in a floating point number seperated by a period.
+This will tell which distance minimizations should be prioritized; if you don't know what to use, go for `"weight": 1.0` which is a "neutral" weight.
 Again, add a comma after each target that's not the last one.

 #### Details on specifying targets
-If you don't specify a target for some room key pair, the program won't care about the distance between those rooms.
-You only need to specify a target in one direction; if you already have `"from_key": 2, "to_key": 4`, you don't need to add `"from_key": 4, "to_key": 2`.
-If you don't specify any targets, the program will instead use the total area occupied by the rooms as it's measure of fitness.
++ If you don't specify a target for some room key pair, the program won't care about the distance between those room types.
++ You only need to specify a target in one direction; if you already have `"from_key": 2, "to_key": 4`, you don't need to add `"from_key": 4, "to_key": 2`.
++ If you don't specify any targets, the program will instead use the total area occupied by the rooms as it's measure of fitness.

 When you are done listing targets, close the list with a square bracket.
 Your list of targets should now look something like this: